Boston Properties (NYSE:BXP) Issues FY 2022 Earnings Guidance

 Boston Properties (NYSE:BXP) updated its FY 2022 earnings guidance on Monday.
 The company provided EPS guidance of $7.300-$7.450 for the period.
 The company issued revenue guidance of -.Boston Properties also updated its Q1 2022 guidance to $1.720-$1.740 EPS.

-A number of research firms have recently commented on BXP.
-Evercore ISI upgraded Boston Properties from an in-line rating to an outperform rating in a research report on Sunday, December 5th.
-TheStreet upgraded Boston Properties from a c+ rating to a b rating in a report on Tuesday, January 25th.
-Truist Financial raised their price target on Boston Properties from $131.00 to $134.00 in a research report on Tuesday, January 18th.
-Deutsche Bank Aktiengesellschaft raised Boston Properties from a hold rating to a buy rating and increased their price target for the company from $118.00 to $131.00 in a research report on Monday, January 3rd.
-Finally, BMO Capital Markets upgraded Boston Properties from a market perform rating to an outperform rating and increased their price objective for the company from $125.00 to $140.00 in a report on Friday, January 7th.
-One research analyst has rated the stock with a sell rating, four have given a hold rating and seven have issued a buy rating to the stock.
-According to data from MarketBeat, Boston Properties presently has a consensus rating of Buy and an average price target of $129.27.
+A number of equities research analysts recently commented on the stock.
+Mizuho raised their price objective on shares of Boston Properties from $115.00 to $120.00 in a research report on Thursday, January 20th.
+Truist Financial lifted their price target on shares of Boston Properties from $131.00 to $134.00 in a research report on Tuesday, January 18th.
+BMO Capital Markets upgraded shares of Boston Properties from a market perform rating to an outperform rating and lifted their price target for the company from $125.00 to $140.00 in a research report on Friday, January 7th.
+Deutsche Bank Aktiengesellschaft upgraded shares of Boston Properties from a hold rating to a buy rating and lifted their price target for the company from $118.00 to $131.00 in a research report on Monday, January 3rd.
+Finally, TheStreet upgraded shares of Boston Properties from a c+ rating to a b rating in a research report on Tuesday, January 25th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and seven have assigned a buy rating to the company.
+According to data from MarketBeat, Boston Properties has a consensus rating of Buy and a consensus price target of $129.27.

 The business also recently disclosed a quarterly dividend, which was paid on Friday, January 28th.
-Shareholders of record on Friday, December 31st were given a dividend of $0.98 per share.
+Stockholders of record on Friday, December 31st were paid a dividend of $0.98 per share.
 The ex-dividend date was Thursday, December 30th.
-This represents a $3.92 dividend on an annualized basis and a yield of 3.31%.
-Boston Properties’s payout ratio is 123.66%.
+This represents a $3.92 annualized dividend and a dividend yield of 3.35%.
+Boston Properties’s dividend payout ratio is presently 123.66%.

-In other Boston Properties news, SVP Frank D. Burt sold 2,116 shares of the stock in a transaction that occurred on Monday, November 15th.
-The stock was sold at an average price of $118.89, for a total transaction of $251,571.24.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, President Douglas T. Linde sold 34,476 shares of the stock in a transaction that occurred on Tuesday, November 23rd.
-The stock was sold at an average price of $118.58, for a total value of $4,088,164.08.
-The disclosure for this sale can be found here.
-1.10% of the stock is currently owned by company insiders.
+In other news, President Douglas T. Linde sold 34,476 shares of the business’s stock in a transaction on Tuesday, November 23rd.
+The shares were sold at an average price of $118.58, for a total transaction of $4,088,164.08.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+1.10% of the stock is owned by insiders.

 About Boston Properties